Saddle Facts - Custom Saddles made Sight

 form that does not have angles that are too wide, so

-the tree will rest on the spine and top of withers
+the tree does not rest on the spine and top of withers

 too much, or too narrow, so that the tree will rest